Three Lions (song): "Three Lions (Lionesses Version)"

 Two other verses were added: "Now is the time, the Lionesses can shine…" and "Lionesses roar, a squad we can believe in / This England team has soared, no more need for dreaming."

+In a further reference to the song, at full time in extra time of the final, commentator Vicki Sparks exclaimed on BBC Radio 5 Live's radio call, "No more years of hurt!
+No more need for dreaming, because dreams have become reality at Wembley!" before the song began playing over the Wembley speakers.

 "Three Lions (It's Coming Home for Christmas)"

 In October 2022, Skinner and Broudie confirmed that a new version of the song would be released in time for the 2022 FIFA World Cup in Qatar.
 The singer noted that the Lionesses' Euro 2022 win made him consider remaking the song, noting that the track might be Christmas-themed due to the World Cup's close proximity to Christmas.

 On 18 November 2022, Baddiel, Skinner and The Lightning Seeds released the song, titled "Three Lions (It's Coming Home for Christmas)".
 Skinner explained that they re-recorded it to take advantage of the "tacky" novelty of a Christmas-themed football song, stating that "in maths two negatives make a positive, so we think there's so much tacky in this that it's going to be a classic."
 The rewritten lyrics mention the England women's team winning the Women's Euros in July, updating the original's "30 years of hurt" to be "56 years of hurt, for the men's game" and adding "20 weeks of hurt, for the women's game, obviously", though the women's team had played several matches during those weeks and ended the year unbeaten.
 Baddiel and Skinner also make fun of the song itself, singing "a football Christmas song, not at all demeaning".
 Other lyrics include criticism of the choice to host in Qatar, though also the ironic suggestion that the men's team may be more successful playing in a different month, and the deliberate pronunciation of "Jules" (as in Jules Rimet Trophy) as the similar "Yule".

 An accompanying music video was released, combining the original music video with modern footage.
-Baddiel and Skinner visit their past selves and prepare for Christmas.
-The archive footage of the original music video is replaced with footage of the women's team memorably interrupting a post-Euro final press conference to sing and dance to the original song, and of the men's team playing in the Euro 2020 Final and their reactions to losing.
-Geoff Hurst made a cameo like he had in the original, now dressed as Father Christmas and joined by female Euro-winning players Bethany England and Jess Carter.
+Baddiel, Skinner and Broudie visit their past selves and prepare for Christmas.
+The archive footage of the original music video is replaced with footage of the women's team memorably interrupting manager Sarina Wiegman's post-Euro final press conference to sing and dance to the original song, and of the men's team playing in the Euro 2020 final and their reactions to losing.
+Geoff Hurst made a cameo, as he had in the original, now dressed as Father Christmas and joined by female Euro-winning players Bethany England and Jess Carter.